eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/publisher/createPublisher.rst

    PublisherListener.
    By default all events are enabled.

-|DomainParticipant::create_subscriber_with_profile-api| will return a null pointer if there was an error during the
+|DomainParticipant::create_publisher_with_profile-api| will return a null pointer if there was an error during the
 operation, e.g. if the provided QoS is not compatible or is not supported.
 It is advisable to check that the returned value is a valid pointer.